pulumi/docs/reference/pkg/python/pulumi_gcp/compute/index.md

 <dt id="pulumi_gcp.compute.BackendService.connection_draining_timeout_sec">
 <code class="descname">connection_draining_timeout_sec</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_gcp.compute.BackendService.connection_draining_timeout_sec" title="Permalink to this definition">¶</a></dt>
 <dd><p>Time for which instance will be drained (not accept new connections,
 but still work to finish started ones).
-Defaults to <cite>300</cite>.</p>
+Defaults to <code class="docutils literal notranslate"><span class="pre">300</span></code>.</p>
 </dd></dl>

 <dl class="attribute">
 <dt id="pulumi_gcp.compute.BackendService.custom_request_headers">
 <code class="descname">custom_request_headers</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_gcp.compute.BackendService.custom_request_headers" title="Permalink to this definition">¶</a></dt>
 <dd><p>Headers that the
 HTTP/S load balancer should add to proxied requests.
-See [guide](<a class="reference external" href="https://cloud.google.com/compute/docs/load-balancing/http/backend-service#user-defined-request-headers">https://cloud.google.com/compute/docs/load-balancing/http/backend-service#user-defined-request-headers</a>) for details.
+See <a class="reference external" href="https://cloud.google.com/compute/docs/load-balancing/http/backend-service#user-defined-request-headers">guide</a> for details.
 This property is in beta, and should be used with the terraform-provider-google-beta provider.
-See [Provider Versions](<a class="reference external" href="https://terraform.io/docs/providers/google/provider_versions.html">https://terraform.io/docs/providers/google/provider_versions.html</a>) for more details on beta fields.</p>
+See <a class="reference external" href="https://terraform.io/docs/providers/google/provider_versions.html">Provider Versions</a> for more details on beta fields.</p>
 </dd></dl>

 <dl class="attribute">